Places to visit on Anglesey – Please check all Facebook and Website pages for any restrictions

 Llanfairpwll, Anglesey LL61 6DQ

 Built in the 18th century by Lord Newborough and now run by the National Trust.
 This house has incredible gardens and breathtaking views.
-A Rex Whistler mural grace the walls within along with an incredible art collection.
+A Rex Whistler mural graces the walls within along with an incredible art collection.
 Look out for various events that are run by the National Trust – Halloween fun, Christmas Fayres and woodland festivals are but a few examples.

 Parys Mountain, Amlwch LL68 9RE

 At its peak, Parys Mountain was the greatest copper mine in the world.
-So influential was Amlwch and Anglesey copper that the British navy under Lord Nelson used the metal for sheathing its ships and for use in manufacturing cannons.
-However, the real surge in mining production and export occured during the Industrial Revolution in the 18th century.
-Apparently, in March 1768 the records show that a local miner, Roland Puw, was rewarded for playing a big role in discovering a big copper ore deposit near the surface of Parys mountain.
+So influential were Amlwch and Anglesey copper that the British navy under Lord Nelson used the metal for sheathing its ships and for use in manufacturing cannons.
+However, the real surge in mining production and export occurred during the Industrial Revolution.
+In March 1768 records show that a local miner, Roland Puw, was rewarded for playing a big role in discovering a big copper ore deposit near the surface of Parys mountain.
 He was given a rent-free house for life and a bottle of brandy for his efforts!
 The new centre tells the story of copper mining in Amlwch dating back to the Bronze Age.
 It features the stories of the mine owners, workers and the famous Copper Ladies.
 Open 11-15 except Monday Easter to the end of October.

 Amlwch LL68 9HE

 The port at Amlwch is one of the best-preserved mineral exporting harbours in Wales.
-The old quay is believed to have been constructed during the reign of Elizabeth I in order for the copper ore to be exported from Mynydd Parys to South Wales, where the Crown smelters were housed.
+The old quay is believed to have been constructed during the reign of Elizabeth I in order for copper ore to be exported from Mynydd Parys to South Wales, where the Crown smelters were housed.
 The Heritage Centre tells its story and of those who worked there all their lives.
 There is a cafe and shop.

 Church in the Sea, Aberffraw